Wedding photo

 Portraits and wedding pictures

-• The photographer controls what happens.
+• The photographer directs what will happen.

 • Good portraits require empathy and posing.

-• Time is always short at a wedding and portraits take time
+• Time is always short at a wedding, and portraits take time.

-Different styles make the best wedding photos
+Different styles give the best wedding pictures.

-Think about what style you like.
+Think about which style you like.

-Make sure you have aligned expectations.
+Make sure to have aligned expectations.

 Find a photographer where you feel you have the right chemistry.